jpedr0v/fcc-fullstack/README.md

 ### **CSS** (In Progress): Dive into styling and responsive design.
 - Computer Basics ✅
 - Basic CSS ✅
-- Design✅
+- Design ✅
-- Absolute and Relative Units
+- Absolute and Relative Units ✅
 - Pseudo Classes and Elements
 - Colors
 - Styling Forms